How Much Do Gardeners Make?

 • Compared to bricklayers (£40,000), electricians (£52,000) and plumbers (£45,500), this is still the lowest salary at this seniority level.

-• Moving into business owner territory, owners of limited companies can earn more than £67,000–this surpasses bricklayers (£60,000) and electricians (£65,000) and is a lucrative move for gardeners who are itching to earn more in the experienced stage of their gardening career.
+• Owners of limited gardening business companies can earn more than £67,000–this surpasses bricklayers (£60,000) and electricians (£65,000) and is a lucrative move for gardeners who are itching to earn more in the experienced stage of their gardening career.

-While some of the other manual trades can earn high amounts earlier in their careers, gardeners typically need to move into the self-employed or business owner arena to unlock higher income levels.
+While some of the other manual trades can earn high amounts earlier in their careers, gardeners typically need to become self-employed or start their own gardening business in order to increase their hourly rate and land good money.

 Self-Employed vs. Employed Earnings for Gardeners

-With self-employed gardeners taking home considerably more income, it’s no wonder that in 2024, around 158,700 individuals are working as self-employed gardeners in the UK–an increase of around 10,000 individuals from the previous year.
+With self-employed gardeners taking home considerably more income, it’s no wonder that in 2024, around 158,000 individuals are working as self-employed gardeners in the UK.

 gardener